-The mezzosoprano Michaela Schuster can be considered one of today’s most important singers of her repertory.
-She can be heard on all the important stages internationally.
-In 2017/18 she gave her outstanding debut at the Metropolitan Opera in New York as Klytämnestra in Elektra.
-Engagements in 2018/19 include Amme in Frau ohne Schatten at Staatsoper Berlin, Mutter in Hänsel und Gretel at Covent Garden London, Zia Principessa in Trittico as well as Herodias in Salome at Bayerische Staatsoper München.
-Concerts will bring her to Hamburg where she will sing Beethoven‘s Symphony No.9 and Verdi‘s Messa da Requiem and to Prague where she will perform in Mahler‘s Symphony No.3.
-Michaela Schuster will have her recital debut at the Wigmore Hall in London this season as well.
+Michaela Schuster is considered one of today’s most important mezzo-sopranos, and she performs regularly on all the world’s most important stages.
+In 2017/18 Ms. Schuster gave her outstanding debut at the Metropolitan Opera in New York as Klytämnestra in Elektra.
+Her operatic engagements in 2018/19 include Amme in Frau ohne Schatten at Staatsoper Berlin, Mutter in Hänsel und Gretel at Covent Garden London, Zia Principessa in Il Trittico as well as Herodias in Salome at the Bayerische Staatsoper in Munich, while concerts will bring her to Hamburg where she will sing Beethoven‘s Symphony No.9 and Verdi‘s Messa da Requiem, and to Prague where she will perform in Mahler‘s Symphony No.3.
+Ms. Schuster will have her recital debut at the Wigmore Hall in London this season as well.

-The artist works regularly with conductors like Daniel Barenboim, Simone Young, Christoph von Dohnányi, Sebastian Weigle, Franz Welser-Möst, Marc Albrecht, Ingo Metzmacher, Philippe Jordan, Semyon Bychkov, Christian Thielemann and Kent Nagano.
+Ms. Schuster works regularly with conductors like Kirill Petrenko, Daniel Barenboim, Simone Young, Christoph von Dohnányi, Sebastian Weigle, Franz Welser-Möst, Marc Albrecht, Ingo Metzmacher, Philippe Jordan, Semyon Bychkov, Christian Thielemann and Kent Nagano.
 Among the important directors with whom she has collaborated are David McVicar, Robert Wilson, Richard Jones, Stefan Herheim, Peter Konwitschny, David Alden, Andreas Kriegenburg, Claus Guth and Christof Loy.

-The versatile singing actress’ lieder and concert repertoire includes works from the Baroque to the modern.
-Among her important appearances in concert have been Bach’s Passions and Christmas Oratorio (Berlin Philharmonic); Handel’s Messiah and Wagner’s Wesendonck Lieder (Radio France in Paris); Rossini’s Messe Solennelle, Beethoven’s Missa Solemnis, Verdi’s Requiem and Mahler’s Kindertotenlieder (Alte Oper Frankfurt); Mendelssohn’s Elijah (Stuttgart Liederhalle); Brahms’ Alto Rhapsody, Schönberg’s Gurrelieder, Berg’s Altenberg Lieder and Seven Early Songs (Bamberger Sinfoniker), Mahler’s Das Lied von der Erde (Staatsoper Stuttgart), Des Knaben Wunderhorn (Amsterdam Concertgebouw); Vivaldi’s Gloria, Eisler’s Deutsche Symphonie, and Beethoven’s Symphony No.9 (La Scala, Chicago Symphony Orchestra), Berg’s Altenberg Lieder and Mahler’s Rückert-Lieder (Hamburger Symphoniker) and Mahler’s 3rd Symphony (City of Birmingham Symphony Orchestra and Wiener Symphoniker under the baton of Philippe Jordan).
-She sang the alto part in Gustav Mahler’s 2nd and 3rd Symphony with the Gürzenich Orchestra in Cologne under the baton of Markus Stenz (published on CD).
-16/17 she made her debut at the Schubertiade Hohenems.
+A versatile performer, Ms. Schuster maintains a Lieder and concert repertoire spanning works from the Baroque to the modern.
+Some of her important concert appearances include Bach’s Passions and Christmas Oratorio (Berlin Philharmonic); Handel’s Messiah and Wagner’s Wesendonck Lieder (Radio France in Paris); Rossini’s Messe Solennelle, Beethoven’s Missa Solemnis, Verdi’s Requiem and Mahler’s Kindertotenlieder (Alte Oper Frankfurt); Mendelssohn’s Elijah (Stuttgart Liederhalle); Brahms’ Alto Rhapsody, Schönberg’s Gurrelieder, Berg’s Altenberg Lieder and Seven Early Songs (Bamberger Sinfoniker), Mahler’s Das Lied von der Erde (Staatsoper Stuttgart), Des Knaben Wunderhorn (Amsterdam Concertgebouw); Vivaldi’s Gloria, Eisler’s Deutsche Symphonie, and Beethoven’s Symphony No.9 (La Scala, Chicago Symphony Orchestra), Berg’s Altenberg Lieder and Mahler’s Rückert-Lieder (Hamburger Symphoniker), and Mahler’s 3rd Symphony (City of Birmingham Symphony Orchestra and Wiener Symphoniker under the baton of Philippe Jordan).
+She sang the alto part in Gustav Mahler’s Symphony No.2 and No.3 with the Gürzenich Orchestra in Cologne under the baton of Markus Stenz (published on CD).
+In the 2016/17 season she made her debut at the Schubertiade Hohenems.

-Her latest CD was honoured with several awards.
+Her latest CD of Lieder titled “Morgen” (Oehms Classics) was honoured with several awards.

 (Please discard any previously dated material.
 The text may not be abridged or altered without the prior consent of ARSIS Artist Management.)